|

 ivy in white ironstone pot

 House plants are a great way to bring the outdoors in for spring.
 But I do have a confession to make.
-This ivy plant is the only one I have in my house right now that is real.
+This ivy plant is the only real one I have in my house right now.
 The other plants are faux.

 green spritzer bottles and faux house plants